 MORE: Belkin NetCam HD+ Home Security Camera Review

 To use the Timeline, you must buy a CVR plan, in which the camera will record continuously.
 The Timeline can be viewed in 24-hour, 1-hour or 5-minute segments.
 You can play continuous video from any starting point, and pinch and zoom/pan within the Playback window.

 Arlo's sharing has nothing to do with giving a friend or family member access to your feed for security purposes.
 Instead, it's all about embedding video and social networks, as Netgear expects some users would rather share video selfies than catch intruders.

 In the web portal, the Share options (found in the video Playback screen of the Library) are limited to "email link" or "copy link."
 The Android app adds the ability to post video clips on Facebook.
 On iOS, you can also share clips via Messages, Mail, Twitter, YouTube and iCloud Photo Sharing.

-Although it's one of the most expensive security cameras, the Arlo Q is nonetheless a great value for the level of video quality, power and flexibility it offers — and because most users won't need to pay anything for cloud storage.
+Although there are newest and more affordable security cameras, the Arlo Q remains a great value for the level of video quality, power and flexibility it offers — and because most users won't need to pay anything for cloud storage.

 By contrast, the Nest Cam, which costs $20 less out of the box, is crippled without a Nest Aware subscription that costs at least $10 per month.
-Yet the Arlo Q has more software options, more intuitive scheduling and more versatile motion and sound detection.
+The Wyze Cam has low storage fees and costs just $20, but the Arlo Q has more software options, more intuitive scheduling and more versatile motion and sound detection.